 It takes about three weeks after the exam before your scores are mailed to you.
 The lowest score you can possibly receive is 120, and the highest score you can possibly receive is 180.
 Average LSAT scores accepted by some Illinois law schools in 2017 are:

 - University of Chicago: 170

 - Chicago-Kent College of Law: 156

 - Northern Illinois University: 148

 Go to an Illinois Law School

 After receiving a passing score on the LSAT, it is time to apply to ABA-approved law schools.
-Under rules of the Illinois Board of Admissions to the Bar, you must graduate from an ABA-accredited law school in the United States (not necessarily within Illinois) in order to be eligible for bar membership.
-Every school has its own requirements when it comes to admissions.
-Read this list of admission services that various ABA-approved law schools require.
+Under the rules of the Illinois Board of Admissions to the Bar, you must graduate from an ABA-accredited law school in the United States (not necessarily within Illinois) in order to be eligible for bar membership.

 Credential Assembly Service